-- Six knowledge modules teaching advanced theory and its practical application, through a combination of online learning and practical classroom workshops.
+- Seven knowledge modules teaching advanced theory and its practical application, through a combination of online learning and practical live workshops.

 - A summative portfolio showcasing how the learner(s) have/has demonstrated the skills they learn in real work projects.

-- An end-point assessment interview carried out by BCS – The Chartered Institute for IT – to assess whether learners have successfully met the learning requirements of the programme.
+- Conduct a professional discussion to assess whether learners have successfully met the learning requirements of the programme.

 The modules included in this programme are:

-- Ensuring business change is aligned to business need
+- Ensure business change is aligned to business need;

-- Planning business analysis activities and stakeholder engagement
+- Plan Business Analysis activities and stakeholder engagement;

-- Building productive business relationships and avoiding conflict
+- Build productive business relationships and avoid conflict.

 - Describing the roles and responsibilities of key stakeholders in the requirements engineering process